Danny Nelson

-Daniel Lee Nelson (born May 3, 1975 in Simi Valley, California, U.S.) was an American professional "Mid & Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1993 to 2003.
+Daniel Lee Nelson (born May 3, 1975 in Simi Valley, California, U.S.) is a former American professional "Mid & Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1993 to 2003.
 His nickname is "Thunder".

 Racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

 Started racing: In 1981 at six years of age at the Teen Center in Van Nuys, California.
 He was riding with older kids one day and since they appreciated his talent of being "the wheelie king" of the neighborhood at such a young age they suggested he try racing.